 - For Title, type Berkeley Fountains.
 To make the layer name unique, add your name or initials to the end of the name.

 If the layer name is not unique in your organization, you won't be able to create the layer.

 - For Tags, type Fountains and press Enter.
 For Summary, type A layer to collect the locations and conditions of drinking fountains in Berkeley, California.

 The feature layer is created.
 Its details page, which contains metadata and other information, opens.

-You've created the layer, but you still need to create a way to track whether fountains are functional or nonfunctional and dirty or clean.
+You've created the layer, but you still need to create a way to track whether fountains are functioning and clean.
 To do so, you'll configure the layer's fields.
 These fields can contain additional information about features.
-You'll create two fields: one to track whether fountains are functioning, and one to track whether they are dirty.
+You'll create two fields: one to track whether fountains are functioning, and one to track whether they are clean or dirty.

 - On the details page, click the Data tab.
 Click Fields.

 A list of the layer's fields appears.
 By default, the layer already has a few fields.
 Some of these are ID fields, while others track the dates when features were created or edited.
-One field, Photos And Files, can have images or other files attached to it.
+The Photos And Files field can have images or other files attached to it.

 - Click the Add button.

 - For Field Name, type Functioning.
 For Display Name, type Functioning.